tls-md/tls-md/TLS/Concepts/INNOCENT.md

 LACK GUILT.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The standard idiomatic phrase for innocence is bù gū 不辜.
+1. The standard idiomatic phrase for innocence is bù gū [[不辜]].
-2. Wú zuì 無罪 is a very common periphrastic phrase for general innocence.
+2. Wú zuì [[無罪]] is a very common periphrastic phrase for general innocence.
 ## Modern Chinese Criteria
 無辜
 無罪